-I am glad to know that you have left your self-destructive lifestyle and found faith again in your latter years as have many heterosexuals.
-This however has nothing to do with your sexual orientation except that your poor choices in life were guided by an ill-informed message embedded in you by the church and society that being gay meant you weren’t good enough.
-It’s called internalized homophobia and it can drive people to suicide.
+I am glad to know that you have left your self-destructive lifestyle and found faith again in your latter years, as have many heterosexuals.
+This, however, has nothing to do with your sexual orientation except that your poor choices in life were guided by an ill-informed message embedded in you by the church and society that being gay meant you weren’t good enough.
+It’s called internalised homophobia and it can drive people to suicide.
 Please stop repeating the message that sent you down such a tragic path in life.
 You will only create more pain and harm.

 © Anthony Venn-Brown